bp4924/BP-SQL-Employee-Tracker/README.md

 ## Usage

-      Initialize the databases by typing npm restore-data.
-Then type npm start.
+      Initialize the databases by typing "npm run restore-data".
+Then type "npm start".

 ## License